 As the spring and summer seasons progress, you’ll have plenty of chances to observe babies, both in the wild and captivity.
 As you do, remember these tips:

-- Stay calm and quiet, whether you’re in the wild or visiting a facility like the Alaska Zoo.
+- Stay calm and quiet, whether you’re in the wild or visiting a facility like the Alaska Zoo or Wildlife Conservation Center.
 Mamas don’t like lots of noise and commotion as it causes their stress level to go up, sort of like your mom.
 So encourage other kids around you to whisper and move slowly and carefully.

 - If you are in the wild and see a baby animal, don’t ever, ever go up to it.
 The mother will be close by and act in a very protective way.
 Leave the family alone to feed or rest in peace.